Read Smith’s plans for the fall 2021 semester.

 In the fall of 2016, President Kathleen McCartney announced the creation of a new competitive funding opportunity—the Innovation Challenge—to support projects that strengthen our community and beyond.
 The theme for the inaugural challenge was Advancing Inclusion, Diversity and Equity.

-For 2017–18, grants were again offered to fund innovative projects that promote inclusion and strengthen our community.
-Proposals were invited from students, staff and faculty, individually or in groups.
-Proposals were due Monday, November 18, and will be reviewed by a working group representing the president’s cabinet, students, staff and faculty, and it was asked that proposals follow these guidelines:
+For 2018–19, grants will again be offered to fund innovative projects that promote inclusion and strengthen our community.
+Proposals are invited from students, staff and faculty, individually or in groups.
+Proposals were due Monday, November 18, and will be reviewed by a working group representing the president’s cabinet, students, staff and faculty.

 - Projects should demonstrate innovative approaches to teaching, research and activism related to inclusion and anti-racism efforts.